ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

 Introduction
 ------------

 :ref:`Standard Operating Procedures (SOPs) <standard_operating_procedure_sop>` are detailed, written instructions that describe how to perform specific tasks or processes consistently and correctly.
 SOPs are essential for ensuring quality, accuracy, and reproducibility in various settings, particularly in regulated environments such as clinical laboratories.
+SOPs are a fundamental requirement for accreditation under standards such as ISO 15189, which sets out the requirements for quality and competence in medical laboratories.

 The use of SOPs in clinical laboratories has traditionally focused on wet-laboratory procedures, where they provide step-by-step guidance for laboratory personnel to follow when performing diagnostic procedures.
-Examples of such procedures include, the culture and identification of *Mycobacterium tuberculosis* (TB) or the detection of HIV using serological assays.
+Examples of such procedures within a public health context could include, the culture and identification of *Mycobacterium tuberculosis* (TB) or the detection of HIV using serological assays.
 As such the evolution of SOPs has historically been closely tied to physical laboratory workflows.
 However, as genomics becomes an ever more integral part of disease diagnostics and pathogen surveillance, there is an increasing need for SOPs tailored specifically to bioinformatics pipelines.

 Unlike laboratory SOPs, which focus on physical procedures and equipment, bioinformatics SOPs must describe digital workflows, computational tools, data management processes, and software dependencies.
 Consequently existing SOP structures and formats designed for wet-lab procedures may not be fully appropriate for documenting bioinformatics workflows.
 Existing SOP templates are also unsuited to the diverse range of other procedures that may require SOP documentation within a modern clinical laboratory setting.
-For example, SOPs may be needed to document training procedures for new staff, code update and review processes for software, or verification and validation protocols for new analytical methods or examinations.
+For example, SOPs may be needed to document staff training procedures, code update and review processes for software, or verification and validation protocols for new analytical methods or examinations.

 Defining a universal SOP template?
 --------------------------------

-Defining a single SOP structure that will work well for all possible applications within an organisation can be challenging, as SOPs detailing wet-lab procedures will have very different requirements and content compared to those describing bioinformatics workflows, training procedures, verification and validation processes, or the miriad of other processes conducted within a clinical laboratory that may require SOP documentation.
+Defining a single SOP structure that will work well for all possible applications within a clinical laboratory can be challenging, as SOPs detailing wet-lab procedures will have very different requirements and content compared to those describing bioinformatics workflows, training procedures, verification and validation processes, or the miriad of other processes that may require SOP documentation.
 Likewise, defining a universal SOP template that fits all organisations is impractical due to variations in organisational structure, regulatory environments, and specific operational needs.

 Creating a one-size-fits-all SOP template would therefore lead to sections that are irrelevant or redundant for certain types of procedures, making the SOP cumbersome and difficult to use.